kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

 ## 2. 1.
 Functional Requirements

 > The functional requirements below were derived from the pain points identified in the AS-IS workflow.
 All five are considered in scope for the proposed MVP.
+>
+> Some requirements below combine several tightly coupled system behaviours into a single functional requirement, where splitting them would describe an incomplete or non-functional step in isolation.

 <table>
   <tr>